near/docs/docs/1.concepts/web3/nfts.md

 </div>

-While any technology of choice can be used to implement Database and API, an indexer itself is usually implemented using Rust, since a [framework is available](https://github.com/near/nearcore/tree/master/chain/indexer) for this language.
-Guide how to implement your own indexer can be found [here](../../4.tools/indexer4explorer.md).
+While any technology of choice can be used to implement Database and API, an indexer itself is can be implemented using both [Rust](https://github.com/near/near-lake-framework-rs) and [JavaScript](https://github.com/near/near-lake-framework-js).
+See [this example](https://github.com/near-examples/near-lake-nft-indexer) written in Rust.

 Usually, an indexer works by extracting data from [Events](https://nomicon.io/Standards/EventsFormat), which are basically just structured log messages written during contract execution.